dwatling/fslg_pto_calculator/README.md

-fslg_pto_calculator
+fss_pto_calculator
 ===================

-PTO Calculator for FSLG employees
+PTO Calculator for FSS employees

-This project uses Twitter Bootstrap, AngularJS, and RequireJS.
+This project uses AngularJS and Material Design.

 A live version can be seen at http://synaptik.com/fsc